outofink/twisted-pentago/README.md

 twisted-tictactoe
 =================

-This project is a server to which clients can connect via TCP two play a game of tic tac toe.
+This project is a server to which clients can connect via TCP to play a game of tic tac toe.

 ## Instructions
 Run "python server.py" in one terminal window.